07 April 2026

 Africa

-Health check: Healthcare and social infrastructure
+Health check: Financing Africa's healthcare infrastructure

 Despite a flurry of activity in the wake of the pandemic, deal volumes surrounding healthcare and education projects in Africa have slowed.
 This panel interrogates how we can boost activity in this critical sector: